-Patrick Swayze Net Worth
+What was Patrick Swayze's Net Worth and Salary?

 Over the course of his career, Swayze developed a reputation for being a multi-talented artist.
 Not only was he comfortable in front of the camera, but he was also equally at home on the Broadway stage.
 In addition, Swayze was a talented singer and a dancer.
 Because of his frequent role as a lead in romantic films, he also developed a reputation for being a sex symbol.

 Patrick Swayze started his entertainment career as a dancer, performing with the Disney Theatrical Group in "Disney on Parade."
 A Broadway role as Danny Zuko in "Grease" soon followed, and Patrick then made his film debut with "Skatetown, U.S.A."
 Swayze followed up with his first major TV role in "M*A*S*H*."
 Funnily enough, his character discovers that he is terminally ill with cancer in this episode.

 After "Dirty Dancing," roles came easily for Swayze.
 During the 90s, he appeared in notable films such as "Ghost" and "Point Break."
 He began the 2000s with a memorable role in the cult classic film "Donnie Darko."
 Throughout the rest of the decade, Swayze appeared in films like "Waking Up in Reno" and "One Last Dance."
 He also continued his stage acting career with a London production of "Guys and Dolls."

-Relationships: Swayze married Lisa Niemi in 1975, and they remained together until his death.
+Patrick Swayze married Lisa Niemi in 1975, and they remained together until his death.
 The couple first met in 1970, when Lisa was just 14 years old (Swayze was 18).

 Patrick suffered from alcoholism throughout the 90s, and he eventually recovered after attending rehab.
 After receiving treatment, Swayze took a hiatus from the entertainment industry and focused on raising horses on his ranches in California and New Mexico.
 One particularly noteworthy incident occurred when Patrick was forced to make an emergency landing while flying a plane with his dogs.
 During the landing, the plane struck a light pole.

 Although Swayze was unharmed, numerous witnesses stated that he appeared to be very intoxicated.
 Some witnesses even stated that Patrick asked for help as he tried to hide a bottle of wine and a 30-pack of beer from the wreckage.
 However, Swayze never faced criminal charges.
 It was determined that the alcohol was stored in a compartment that was inaccessible during flight, and the cause of his intoxication was mostly carbon monoxide poisoning from the plane's engine and excessive cigarette smoking.

 In 2007, Swayze started to complain of stomach pains.
 Just three weeks later, he was officially diagnosed with late-stage pancreatic cancer.
 In the face of this diagnosis, Patrick immediately traveled to Stanford University Medical Center, where he was given chemotherapy and experimental anti-cancer drugs.
 By 2008, it was reported that Swayze was responding well to the treatments.
 He then continued with his acting career, received surgery to receive the cancerous part of his stomach, and made several public appearances.